TheOneKevin/cs444-compiler/tests/data/a1/README.md

 11. **(PARSER)** An interface method cannot have a body.
 12. **(AST)** Every class must contain at least one explicit constructor.
 13. **(AST)** No field can be final.
-14. **(PARSER)** No multidimensional array types or multidimensional array creation expressions are allowed.
+14. **(AST)** No multidimensional array types or multidimensional array creation expressions are allowed.
 15. **(AST)** A method or constructor must not contain explicit this() or super() calls.

 Each rule is labelled as DRIVER/PARSER/AST depending on which stage of the compiler is capable of rejecting such rules.
 They are explained below: